directionless/jira-tools/README.md

 Some things that would make this more production oriented.

 * Port to golang, Distributing python code is hard
-* Use config files to encapsulate common options
 * Don't write secrets to disk, use the keychain

 ## References